 I prefer semi-dry tomatoes to fully-dried ones since they are a little softer and moister and therefore a perfect addition to grain salads, pasta, or pizza.
 Also, they are ready quicker ;-)

-Halve the tomatoes, sprinkle with salt, herbs, and a dash of olive oil.
+Halve the tomatoes, brush with oil, sprinkle with salt and herbs.

-Put them in the oven for 2 hours to get rid of most of the moisture.
+Put them in the oven for 1 1/4 to 2 hours (depending on their size) to get rid of most of the moisture.
 Voilà!

 Semi-Dried Tomatoes (Oven-Dried)

-These oven-dried tomatoes that are ready in 2 hours.
+These oven-dried tomatoes that are ready in 1¼ to 2 hours.
 You can use any size you want (from plum to cherry/grape) – the larger they are, the longer they will need to dry.
-I use small grape tomatoes.
+I use small grape or cherry tomatoes.
 The dried herbs in the recipe are optional; however, I recommend using them.

-Halve tomatoes lengthwise.
+Cut tomatoes in half lengthwise.
 If using larger tomatoes, cut out the core.

 Arrange the halved tomatoes over a baking sheet lined with parchment paper, cut sides up.
 (Do not use an aluminum baking sheet as the acid in the tomato will react with the metal.)

 Preheat oven.
-Bake for 2 hours at 300°F (150°C), until semi-dried.
+Bake for 2 hours at 300°F (150°C) or 275 °F (135 °C) if using a fan-oven, until semi-dried.
+Update: If using tiny tomatoes (1/2 to 3/4 inch / 1.5-2 cm), the baking time will reduce to 1h 15m to 1h 30m.
 If I don’t need them right away, I turn off the oven and let the tomatoes sit in the oven to dry in the residual heat for another half hour (depends on how dry they already are).

-Store in the fridge for up to a week. (see note)
+Store in the fridge for up to a few days. (see note)

-Store in a jar or container in the fridge for up to a week.
+Store in a jar or container in the fridge for a few days.
 Be aware, they still have some moisture inside so they will get moldy when stored longer without submerging them in oil.
 For longer storage, place them in a jar tightly packed and cover with olive oil.
 Add a garlic clove and more dried herbs (basil, thyme, oregano) if you like.
+Update 09/30/18: Meanwhile, I prefer a less-intense tasting oil like sunflower oil or a mix of sunflower oil (3/4) and olive oil (1/4).